 Hydrological systems exhibit a tremendous variability in their physical properties and in the hydrological variables we observe such as streamflow and soil moisture patterns (Bloeschl et al., 2013).
-At the catchment scale, we assume (or at least hope) that the aggregated response behavior, e.g. the hydrograph, is related to average or dominating characteristics and that smaller scale differences are less relevant.
-Although the extent of validity of this assumption can be questioned (Beven, 2000; Oudin et al., 2010), it is the basis for statistical hydrology where it allows us to regionalize certain flow characteristics related to floods or low flows.
-We generally make the same assumption in the search for a catchment classification framework where our aim is to group catchments that somehow exhibit similar hydrologic behavior (McDonnell and Woods, 2004).
-While the preferred classification system will depend to a degree on the specific objective of a study or the data availability, it is generally agreed upon that even the search for such an organizing principle is an important undertaking for hydrology (Wagener et al., 2007).
+At the catchment scale, we assume (or at least hope) that the aggregated response behavior, e.g. the hydrograph, is related to average or dominating characteristics and that

+- 5 smaller scale differences are less relevant.
+This assumption is the basis for statistical hydrology where it allows us to regionalize certain flow characteristics related to floods or low flows.
+We generally make the same assumption in the search for a catchment classification framework where we want to group catchments that somehow exhibit similar hydrologic behavior (McDonnell and Woods, 2004).
+So far we have not yet found a widely accepted classification system though it is generally agreed upon that even the search for such an organizing principle is an important undertaking for hydrology - 10 (Wagener et al., 2007).

-Many studies have attempted to organize the catchments we find across our landscape.
-Approaches include the use of physical and climatic characteristics (e.g. Winter 2001; Brown et al., 2013; Buttle, 2006; Leibowitz et al., 2016), the use of hydrologic signatures (e.g. Ley et al., 2011, Olden et al., 2012; Sawicz et al., 2011; Singh et al., 2016), or by also including water quality (Arheimer et al., 1996; Arheimer and Lidén, 2000).
-The advantage of the first approach is that physical characteristics such as topography and land cover are now available for any location on earth (though with varying quality of the data available), while the second approach groups catchments directly by the characteristic we mainly care about, i.e. their hydrologic behavior (see discussion in Wagener et al., 2007).
+A range of approaches have been taken to organize the catchments we find across our landscape.
+Approaches include the use of physical and climatic characteristics (e.g. Winter 2001; Brown et al., 2013; Buttle, 2006; Leibowitz et al., 2016), or the use of hydrologic signatures (e.g. Ley et al., 2011, Olden et al., 2012; Sawicz et al., 2011; Singh et al., 2016), or by also including water quality (Arheimer et al., 1996; Arheimer and Lidén, 2000).
+The advantage of the first approach is that

+- 15 physical characteristics such as topography and land cover are now available for any location on earth, while the second approach groups catchments directly by the characteristic we mainly care about, i.e. their hydrologic behavior (see discussion in Wagener et al., 2007).
 The disadvantages are that the first framework does not ensure that physically/climatically similar catchments also behave similarly, while the second is not directly applicable to ungauged catchments.
-Furthermore, the two approaches do not necessarily group catchments in the same way since the data sets used for the classification are different.
-Therefore, one needs to derive functions that link flow characteristics and catchment attributes within each group of catchments classified in either way.
-Ultimately, we believe that a catchment classification framework has to achieve the advantages both approaches offer to be useful, i.e. it has to be applicable to any catchment and provide insight into its expected hydrological behavior.

-Here we assume that flow signatures are one relevant way towards quantifying hydrological behavior and therefore form a sensible basis for a classification framework.
-They condense hydrologic information derived from streamflow observations (alone or in combination with other variables) (Sivapalan, 2005).
-The choice of the specific signatures used for classification can be guided by: (i) the attempt to describe basic hydrological behavior (e.g. Ley et al., 2011, Sawicz et al., 2011; Trancoso et al., 2016); (ii) the need to relate to societally relevant issues such as floods and droughts (Wagener et al., 2008); (iii) the objective to characterize ecologically relevant characteristics of the catchment response (e.g. Olden et al., 2012); or (iv) in relation to subsequent hydrologic modeling (Euser et al., 2012; Hrachowitz et al., 2014; Donnelly et al., 2016).
-Studying differences and similarities in flow signatures as well as in catchment characteristics can also improve our understanding of hydrological processes under potential future conditions (Sawicz et al., 2014; Berghuijs et al., 2014; Pechlivanidis and

-Arheimer, 2015; Rice et al., 2015).
+Ultimately, we believe that a catchment classification framework has to achieve both to be useful, i.e. it has to be applicable to any catchment and provide insight into its expected hydrological behavior. - Here we assume that flow signatures are a relevant way towards quantifying hydrological behavior and therefore form a sensible basis for a classification framework.
+They condense hydrologic information that is derived from streamflow observations (alone or in combination with other variables) (Sivapalan, 2005).
+The choice of the specific signatures used for classification can be guided by: (i) the attempt to describe basic hydrological behavior (e.g. Ley et al., 2011, Sawicz et al., - 25 2011; Trancoso et al., 2016); (ii) the need to relate to societally relevant issues such as floods and droughts (Wagener et al., 2008); (iii) the objective to characterize ecologically relevant characteristics of the catchment response (e.g. Olden et al., 2012); or (iv) in relation to subsequent hydrologic modeling (Euser et al., 2012; Hrachowitz et al., 2014; Donnelly et al., 2016).
+Studying differences and similarities in flow signatures as well as in catchment characteristics will improve our understanding of hydrological processes under current and under potential future conditions (Sawicz et al., 2014; Berghuijs - 30 et al., 2014; Pechlivanidis and Arheimer, 2015; Rice et al., 2015).
 Linking catchment descriptors (physical and climatic) and hydrological response signatures enables the inclusion of ungauged basins and provides the potential for assessing environmental change impacts across large domains.